Raffaele Costa

-His son Enrico is also a politician - he was Minister of Regional Affairs in the Renzi Cabinet and the Gentiloni Cabinet.
+His son, Enrico Costa, is also a politician and was Italian Minister of Regional Affairs and Autonomies in the Renzi Cabinet and the Gentiloni Cabinet.

-Education
+Early life and education

-Costa holds a degree in Law and Political Science.
+Costa was born in Mondovì.
+He holds a degree in Law and Political Science.

 Parliamentary career

 He was elected to the Italian Chamber of Deputies in 1976, 1979, 1983, 1987, 1992, 1994, 1996 and 2001.

 As Minister

 He was Minister without Portfolio for the co-ordination of community political and regional affairs (1992), Minister of Health (1993), Minister of Transport and Minister of the Merchant Marine in the Ciampi government.

 As Under-Secretary of State

 Costa was parliamentary under-secretary of state in the: